RichadoWonosas/RWCryptTool/README.md

 A simple pure front-end encryptor using RWSE2 and RWSH

-# Current Issue
+## Solved Issues

-- [ ] "It is slow!" - RWSE2 is based on 64-bit operations, but JavaScript does not support this well.
-Another approach should be found.
+- [x] "It is slow!" - RWSE2 is based on 64-bit operations, but JavaScript does not support this well.
+WebAssembly is used to deal with this issue.